Troubleshooting Motorcycle Brakes

 The motorcycle braking system is simple.
 Essentially a lever or pedal provides manual pressure and compresses the brake fluid to the caliper, which pushes the pads against the rotor.

-troubleshooting motorcycle brakes
+Troubleshooting motorcycle brakes

 Since the braking system is airtight, any air in it decreases allowable pressure.
 So the more pressure, the harder the braking.
 Here are some tips for understanding and troubleshooting motorcycle brakes.